-4.14 Many road traffic collisions involving serious injury or death\
+4.14 Many road traffic collisions involving serious injury or death

-As illustrated previously in Figures 3 and 4, Knightsbridge has a significantly higher number of both slight and serious accidents involving motor vehicles when compared to the Westminster and London averages.
-The likelihood of accidents is exacerbated in the NSA because of the high concentration of vehicles, often congested, mixed with the high number of people - including tourists - that this area attracts.
+As illustrated previously in Figures 4 and 5, Knightsbridge has a significantly higher number of both slight and serious collisions involving motor vehicles when compared to the Westminster and London averages.
+The likelihood of collisions is exacerbated because of the high concentration of vehicles, often congested, mixed with the high number of people - including tourists - that this area attracts.